 The province is supporting small communities in Nova Scotia to provide jobs and opportunities in the forestry sector by accepting expressions of interest in setting up Community Forests.

-A Policy Framework for the Future of Nova Scotia's Forestry
+Future of Nova Scotia's Forestry

 In 2007 research was undertaken into potential impacts of climate change on forest site conditions that influence tree species distributions in Nova Scotia.
 The Research was lead by University of New Brunswick professor, Dr. Charles Bourque.
 Using growing degree days and soil water content in combination with a 'middle-of-the-road' climate change scenario (ISA92a), twelve native species were assessed for changes to their potential distribution, projected in 30-year time slices to the year 2100.
 Click to View